-Botox (botulinum toxin) is an injectable treatment which can temporarily improve the look of crow’s feet and frown lines between the eyebrows.
-Botox is actually a brand name for a neurotoxin protein that is produced by the bacterium clostridium botulinum.
+Botox (botulinum toxin) is an injectable treatment that can temporarily improve the look of crow’s feet and frown lines between the eyebrows.
+Botox is actually a brand name for a neurotoxic protein that is produced by the bacterium clostridium botulinum.

 However, it’s most known for its more aesthetic purposes; Botox has shown success in treating wrinkles and facial lines by blocking the muscles that control facial movement and wrinkles.
 By selectively paralyzing selected muscles that cause skin wrinkling, Botox can make the skin appear smoother and softer.
 Botox injections are not fillers and do not work on static lines.
 Instead, they are used to treat dynamic wrinkles associated with facial expressions.